In making music, all humans—whether they know it or not—celebrate God’s good creation.

 Christians who make music, offering their efforts up as an act of worship, knowingly join all creation in returning praise to the Creator who, in love, made it.
-In so doing, we can help music achieve its ultimate and highest purpose - to praise God who inspired it.
-The Calvin College Orchestra, therefore, is more than just a musical organization and as such has a broader mission than simply a musical one.
+In so doing, we can help music achieve its ultimate and highest purpose—to praise God who inspired it.
+The Calvin Orchestra, therefore, is more than just a musical organization and as such has a broader mission than simply a musical one.

-The Calvin College Orchestra is a nationally-reputed ensemble of instrumentalists drawn from various academic disciplines throughout the college community.
+The Calvin Orchestra is a nationally reputed ensemble of instrumentalists drawn from various academic disciplines throughout the university community.
 Along with its participation in campus-wide events and major tours, each semester the orchestra performs two major concerts.
-Concerts include Calvin Music Festival, a fall concert, a concerto concert, a spring concert, and accompanying the Calvin Oratorio Society in its annual production of Handel’s Messiah.
+Concerts include the Calvin Music Festival, a fall concert, a concerto concert, a spring concert, and accompanying the Calvin Oratorio Society in its annual production of Handel’s Messiah.

 We worship God through the offering up of our music to Him in faith;